About the Golden Gate Bridge

 The Golden Gate Bridge we know and love is in an elegant Art Deco style.
 Strauss worked with architect Irving Morrow to select the bridge's color, International Orange, chosen for the way the hue plays against the surrounding land, sea, and ever-present fog.
 In case you were wondering, painting the bridge is an ongoing process that happens year-round, to protect it from the corrosive salty bay air.
 The bridge's name is a nod to the Golden Gate Strait, the entrance between the Pacific Ocean and San Francisco Bay.

 Today, the Golden Gate Bridge is recognized as one of the seven modern wonders of the world.
-It attracts more than 10 million fans a year and is a huge reason visitors flock to the Presidio.
+The bridge attracts more than 10 million fans a year and is a huge reason visitors flock to the Presidio.
 It also links visitors to other sites in the Golden Gate National Recreation Area to the north.

 The best way to experience the bridge is by walking or biking across its 1.7 mile span, which features vista points on both the southern (San Francisco side) and northern (Marin side) ends.
-This really is a MUST for tourists and locals alike to get a true sense of the bridge's scale, to appreciate the marvelous view and, of course, to take some obligatory selfies.
+This really is a MUST for locals and tourists alike to get a true sense of the bridge's scale, to appreciate the marvelous view and, of course, to take some obligatory selfies.

 Round House Café to fuel up before visiting the nearby

 Golden Gate Overlook,

 Battery East Vista.
 Then, head out to explore the Presidio by walking on the